 Scared Of Making Meringue?
 Don’t Be…

-- Caster Sugar: The small grains easily dissolve in the egg white foamy mixture providing a glossy and shiny glow.
+- Caster Sugar: The small grains easily dissolve in the egg white mixture providing a glossy and shiny glow.

 Meringue Nests Filling

 - White Chocolate Ganache: The white chocolate ganache is made from melted white chocolate and double cream whisked together.
 This meringue nest filling idea tastes absolutely insane!

 - Strawberries Coulis: You’ll need fresh strawberries and icing sugar to make the strawberry sauce.
 Extra strawberries are needed to top the meringue nests too.